Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 @subsection testmanual_3_2 Adding Data Files Required for a Test

-It is advisable to make self-contained test scripts whenever possible, so as they could be used in environments where data files are not available.
+It is advisable to make self-contained test scripts whenever possible, so as they could be used in the  environments where data files are not available.
 For that simple geometric objects and shapes can be created using DRAW commands in the test script itself.

-If the test requires a data file, it should be put to directory listed in environment variable *CSF_TestDataPath*.
+If the test requires a data file, it should be put to the directory listed in environment variable *CSF_TestDataPath*.
 Alternatively, it can be put to subdirectory *data* of the test grid.
 It is recommended to prefix the data file with the corresponding issue id prefixed by *bug*, e.g. *bug12345_face1.brep*, to avoid possible conflicts with names of existing data files.

-Note that when the test is integrated to the master branch, OCC team will move the data file to data files repository, so as to keep OCCT sources repository clean from data files.
+Note that when the test is integrated to the master branch, OCC team will move the data file to the data files repository, to keep OCCT sources repository clean from data files.

-When preparing a test script, try to minimize the size of involved data model.
+When you prepare a test script, try to minimize the size of involved data model.
 For instance, if the problem detected on a big shape can be reproduced on a single face extracted from that shape, use only that face in the test.

 @subsection testmanual_3_3 Adding new DRAW commands